dlenski/PySIMG/README.md

 * Unlike [the official `img2simg`](https://android.googlesource.com/platform/system/core/+/master/libsparse/img2simg.c),
-  this version doesn't `seek` in the input file, so it can be used (for example) to sparsify a raw disk image streamed from a decompression.
+  this version doesn't `seek` in the input file, so it can be used (for example) to sparsify a raw disk image streamed from a decompressor.
 * It can split images into multiple sparse images of no more than a certain size (specified in [MiB](https://en.wikipedia.org/wiki/Mebibyte) with `--split MiB`).
   Each of the images is pre- and post-padding with `DONT_CARE` blocks, to